jtibbertsma/EventSurfing/README.md

 [Details][phase-two]

-I'll fill in more details or 3-5 next weekend.
+I'll fill in more details for phases 3-5 next weekend.

 ### Phase 3: Forms for User Creation and Event Creation (1 day)
 I'll devote a day to creating nice forms tocreate new users and events.
 I'll also